Aymalla/temporalio-mtls/temporal-mtls.md

 .trustManager(caCert))
 .build();

-// This code is required if you are using Temporal's authorization feature.
-// Implement code to retrieve an access token, then provide it below.
-// AuthorizationTokenSupplier tokenSupplier =
-//     () -> "Bearer {Access Token}";

 /*
   * Get a Workflow service temporalClient which can be used to start, Signal, and
   * Query Workflow Executions.
 This gRPC stubs wrapper talks to the Temporal service.